 The Graham Georgetown is named for the inventor of the telephone, Alexander Graham Bell, who once lived and worked nearby (who knew?).
-The seven-story hotel holds 57 rooms, nearly half of them standard guest rooms with either a king bed or two queens; the rest suites, either junior or full, each with a king bed.
-Largest are king suites, which have a king-size pullout sofa in the separate living room.
+The seven-story hotel holds 57 rooms, nearly half of them deluxe guest rooms with a king bed; the rest are suites, either junior or full, each with a king bed.
+Largest are king suites, which have an extra-large pullout sofa in the adjacent living room.
 Each unit is similarly and stylishly decorated in shades of grays, whites, and pale blue, with white, tufted-leather headboards on beds made up in Irish linens.
 The pretty bathrooms feature white marbled floors and walls, Mexican accent tiles, and L’Occitane amenities.
-On the lower level lies the restaurant The Alex (after you-know-who), whose exposed brick, dim light, and use of bronze, brass piping, and animal skins in the décor are all supposed to suggest a futuristic saloon of some sort.
-Meanwhile, the seasonal (spring through fall) Observatory rooftop bar offers one of the best views in town; it wraps around the building, so you’re able to take in Georgetown and the cityscape, including the Washington Monument,.
-The bar attracts a sea of scene-seeking Washingtonians which means: 1) You must reserve a spot, and 2) You might want to consider wearing something trendy, though not too trendy: There’s a dress code!
+On the lower level lies the restaurant, the Alex Craft Cocktail Cellar & Speakeasy (after you-know-who).
+The seasonal (spring through fall) rooftop lounge offers one of the best views in town; it wraps around the building, so you’re able to take in Georgetown and the cityscape, including the Washington Monument.
+The bar attracts a sea of scene-seeking Washingtonians, which means 1) you must reserve a spot, and 2) you might want to consider wearing something trendy, though not too trendy: There is a dress code!

 1075 Thomas Jefferson St. NW (just below M St.)